Irish Soda Bread has a

 in its simplest form, Irish soda bread is made with just four ingredients;

 flour, salt, baking soda, and buttermilk (or sour milk).
 Soda bread gets its

 rise, not from yeast, but from the baking soda (bicarbonate of soda)

 reacting with the acid (soured milk or buttermilk).
 There are debates

 about whether Irish soda bread should be made from white or whole wheat flour,

-oats.
+oats, is entirely optional.
 The important thing to remember when making soda bread is to have a

 quick light hand for both mixing and kneading of the dough.
 Once the dough